phanx-wow/oUF_Phanx/trunk/README.txt

 * Filtered buffs and debuffs for all classes.
 * Debuff highlighting with defensive and offensive dispel priorities.
 * Incoming heals overlaid on health bars.
-* Druid mana, eclipse, and totem bars.
+* Bars for druid mana, eclipse, runes, and totems.
-* Simple orb displays for chi, holy power, shadow orbs, burning embers, demonic fury, soul shards, and Maelstom Weapon stacks.
+* Orbs for chi, holy power, shadow orbs, burning embers, demonic fury, soul shards, and Maelstom Weapon stacks.
 * Casting bars on player, pet, target, and focus frames.
 * Incoming resurrection display.
 * AFK timers on player and party frames.
 * More detailed text shown on mouseover.

-Runes are not yet supported.
-Use a standalone rune addon of your choice.
+Druid mushrooms and death knight ghouls are not yet supported.

 ### Supported Units